Azure-Samples/healthcare-agent-orchestrator/docs/fhir_integration.md

 ## Authentication

-The sample code in this guide demonstrates how to deploy an instance of FHIR service using Azure Healthcare Data Service and connect to it securely.
-Azure Healthcare Data Service supports OAuth2 for authentication, ensuring authorized access to healthcare data.
+The sample code in this guide demonstrates how to deploy an instance of the AHDS FHIR service and connect to it securely.
+The FHIR service supports OAuth2 for authentication, ensuring authorized access to healthcare data.
 The sample code provides three methods for authenticating with the FHIR service:

 - **Managed Identity Authentication**: Use Azure managed identities to access the FHIR service without managing credentials.
 - **Client Secret Authentication**: Connect to the FHIR service using a client ID and client secret from a registered Azure Active Directory application.